 You’ll need to stay at the Hacienda to go on their horse riding tours.
 It’s not for the budget-conscious, but it’s high on our list of places to stay when we want an indulgent, adventure-filled weekend.

 Horse riding isn’t necessarily high on the list of must-do activities that tourists (or even expats) explore when visiting or moving to Cuenca.
-But, Cuenca actually has a long and proud horse heritage with several good options for day trips and riding schools.
+But, there is some great horse riding in Cuenca for both tours and schools.

 All prices are very reasonable, including their day trips to neighboring indigenous (Quechua) villages.